 - Not coming to the US

-That puts it on par with the LG V30, and makes it cheaper than the Sony Xperia XZ2, Samsung Galaxy S9 and Google Pixel 2 XL.
-However, the slightly larger, more powerful Mate 10 Pro is now cheaper since its launch - food for thought right there.
+It means it's on par with the LG V30, and makes it cheaper than the Sony Xperia XZ2, Samsung Galaxy S9 and Google Pixel 2 XL.
+However, the slightly larger, more powerful Mate 10 Pro is cheaper - food for thought right there.

 Looks Leica Huawei